Why does Envoy need to connect with you team's calendars?

 In case you authenticated with an email you didn't mean to use, or you simply want to re-pair your calendars, you can do this from the dashboard.

-- Under Calendar account you will see the linked account
+Under Connect your company calendar account you will see the linked account